reevee-codes/java-backend-interview-notes/README.md

 - **Singleton bean vs singleton class**<br>
 - **When we take params from URI**<br>
 - **Path variables vs query parameters**<br>
+- a rule of thumb is 'path params = resource identification' and 'query params = resource sorting'.
--  path variables are used to identify a specific resource or resources, while query parameters are used to sort/filter those resources
+- path variables are used to identify a specific resource or resources, while query parameters are used to sort/filter those resources, ex. <br>
+  GET /cars?color=blue&brand=ferrari<br>
-- Path variables separated by /, ex: https://api.github.com/users/:username/repos
+- Path variables separated by /, ex: https://api.github.com/users/:username/repos, come before the question mark sign
 - Query parameters: are used to control what data is returned in endpoint resources, appear after question mark, help control the set of items and properties in responses, and the order of the items returned.
 - decision to pass values in the body or the URI: GET - data in URI, post/put/patch use body, delete - in URI.
+-
-- - **query parameters**<br>
+    - **query parameters**<br>
+- after ?
 - You might see query parameters when:

 Filtering or Sorting Data: Query parameters can be used to filter or sort the data that is returned by the server1.